 Like many of today’s popular video games, Overwatch is played in teams.
 A match features two teams of six players, with each player taking control of one of 24 characters.
 These characters are known as “heroes”, and they all have their own unique set of attributes and abilities.

-The heroes in Overwatch are divided into four distinct categories.
+The heroes in Overwatch are divided into three distinct categories.
 These are as follows: